-So why do we do it?
+So why do we have New Year’s resolutions?

 My research tells me that “the ancient Babylonians are said to have been the first people to make New Year’s resolutions, some 4,000 years ago,” making “promises to the gods to pay their debts and return any objects they had borrowed.”

-Sadly, today’s modern society filled with consumerism seems to be a little more focused on reversing the effects of self-indulgence and even perhaps reversing symptoms of greed and laziness.
+Our modern society filled with consumerism seems to be more focused on reversing the effects of self-indulgence and even perhaps reversing symptoms of greed and laziness.

-I’m coming across rather negative and don’t get me wrong, I’m not saying people shouldn’t be taking action on improving their lives but I do get confused as to why there is so much hype around the New Year and the ‘New Year New You’ bullshit.
+Don’t get me wrong, I’m not saying people shouldn’t be taking action on improving their lives but I do get confused as to why there is so much hype around the New Year and the ‘New Year New You’ bullshit.
 Surely it’s just a cunning marketing ploy?